List of Kamen Rider Drive characters: Kiriko Shijima

 Kiriko Shijima (詩島 霧子, Shijima Kiriko) is an athletic officer in the Special Investigations Division who tries to maintain a serious exterior by refusing to smile and working with mechanical precision, though she loses her composure whenever Shinnosuke points out the times she does smile and is forced to physically drag him back to work when he slacks off, often handcuffing him in the process.
 After being attacked by the Paint Roidmude and rescued by Kamen Rider Proto Drive during the Global Freeze, she attempts to become Kamen Rider Drive.
 Due to being incompatible however, she assists Shinnosuke as Drive in the field and is, as such, initially the only member of the division who is aware of his secret identity.
 Additionally, she was aware of her father, Tenjuro Banno's, evil despite not knowing him personally and did her best to protect her brother Go from the truth.
 She would later help Chase recover his memories upon learning he was Proto Drive and, following the Special Investigations Division's disbandment, join Shinnosuke in the First Investigation Division.
 As of the crossover films Kamen Rider × Kamen Rider Ghost & Drive: Super Movie War Genesis and Kamen Rider Heisei Generations: Dr. Pac-Man vs. Ex-Aid & Ghost with Legend Rider and the V-Cinema Drive Saga: Kamen Rider Mach, Kiriko goes on to marry Shinnosuke and have a son named Eiji.

+In battle, Kiriko wears a pair of Rear Cowl Boots (リアカウルブーツ, Ria Kauru Būtsu), which increase her kicking capabilities.

 Kiriko Shijima is portrayed by Rio Uchida (内田 理央, Uchida Rio).
 As a child, Kiriko is portrayed by Yui Kato (加藤 結, Katō Yui).